-The deadline for most of the grants is February 14, 2014.
-The deadline for Scholarship of Teaching and Learning Grants occurs twice during the academic year, October 18, 2013 and February 14, 2014.
+The deadline for most of the grants is the third Friday in February; in 2016, that deadline is February 19.
+The deadline for Scholarship of Teaching and Learning Grants will be November 6, 2015.
 The Annual Intensive Writing Essay Prizes deadline is usually the first week in March.
 Please see the programs below for more information and specific deadlines, and contact us with any questions.

-Active Learning Grants provide funding to support the (re)design of courses that will enhance student engagement and active learning.
+Active Learning Grants provide funding to support the implementation of teaching strategies to enhance student engagement and active learning.
 Award: $1,500 per project.
-Deadline: February 14, 2014
+Extended Deadline: March 11, 2016.

 The Summer Instructional Development Fellowship (SIDF) program supports faculty members’ efforts to enhance student learning by encouraging innovative approaches to instruction and the development of measurable learning outcomes.
-The 2014 SIDF program focuses on the development of innovative approaches to online and hybrid education.
-Spring deadline to be determined.
+Extended Deadline: March 11, 2016.

 Summer Writing-Teaching Grants provide funding to help faculty design undergraduate courses that use writing in innovative and fruitful ways.
 Award: $1,500 per project.
-Deadline: February 14, 2014
+Extended Deadline: March 11, 2016.

 Related Grants and Awards